What is the Lymphatic System?

 Avoid tight clothing and jewelry on the arm and wrists

 Avoid cutting your cuticles

 Avoid sunburn and excessive amounts of heat from saunas and baths

-Avoid having IV's or blood pressure takin in the at-risk arm.
-You can order a medical ID bracelet to help healthcare professionals know not to use that arm.
+Avoid having IV's or blood pressure taken in the at-risk arm.

 Wear a compression sleeve when traveling on air planes or carrying a lot of heavy luggage.

 Engage in activities that help promote the movement of your lymph fluid such as yoga and swimming